AARP Hearing Center

 Grandparent rights

-Policymakers should provide protections for grandparents who are helping to raise their grandchildren or other minors.
-Grandparents and other relatives should have the legal authority to make decisions for the children in their care (see also Assistance for Grandparents and Other Relatives Raising Children).
-Grandparents should also be able to petition courts for visitation with grandchildren in cases of divorce, separation, parental incapacity or long-term incarceration, or the death of one or both parents.
+Policymakers should provide protections for grandparents who are raising their grandchildren.
+These grandparents should have the legal authority to make decisions for the children in their care (see also Assistance for Grandparents and Other Relatives Raising Children).